 The oblique natural arch of the offshore rock in Portknockie, flocked by rare species like bottle-nosed dolphins and wedge-shaped ducks, is the most-photographed rocks around Scotland’s folds.

-The signature pinnacle of Scotland surrounded by one of the most beautiful, lush landscapes in the world making for the best pictures in the Isle of Sky.
+The signature pinnacle of Isle of Skye, surrounded by one of the most beautiful, lush landscapes in the world making for the best pictures of Scotland.

 The cross-setting, Standing Stone of Callanish consist of 13 stones with a monolith in the centre, depicting the wonderful pre-historic era.
 These ancient ruins of the Neolithic Age have a magical enigma, fascinating each and every visitor.